 Toshiki Masuda voices Iori Izumi, sharp-tongued lead vocal in IDOLiSH7 (also Mitsuki Izumi’s younger brother) and, in a way, like a second manager to the group.

 Since their debut, IDOLiSH7 has released several singles as a unit, cross units, special sub-units, and solo tracks, all of them well-received by their fans.
 Back in 2016, IDOLiSH7‘s first-ever full-length album “I7” set a record among seiyuu/2.5D units.

 It was the first-ever album to score a #2 on Oricon Weekly in the album category.
 The album had an impressive number of sales, sweeping the charts when most people doubted they would be able to pull off anything like that at that time.

 That feat showed the franchise’s popularity when it was only promoting itself through the game and music (no live events nor anime adaptation plans at that time).
-Their record was later broken by none other than TRIGGER, rival unit also from this franchise.
+Their record was later broken by none other than TRIGGER, a rival unit also from this franchise.

-IDOLiSH7 performed live for the first time at IDOLiSH7 ROAD TO INFINITY, live event held on 07/07/2018 and 08/07/2018 at MetLife Arena.
+IDOLiSH7 performed live for the first time at IDOLiSH7 ROAD TO INFINITY, live show event held on 07/07/2018 and 08/07/2018 at MetLife Arena.
 Masuda’s energy and professionalism on stage impressed a lot that attended the franchise’s first live.